Goiás Esporte Clube

 Goiás Esporte Clube is a Brazilian sports club, best known for its association football team, located in the city of Goiânia, capital city of the Brazilian state of Goiás.
-Goiás has won Brazilian's second tier Série B twice, also 28 Campeonato Goiano and 3 Copa Centro-Oeste.
-Goiás' football team has been a mainstay in premiere Brazilian league Série A and has been promoted to Latin America's Copa Libertadores twice and South America's Copa Sudamericana six times.
+Goiás has won Brazilian's second tier Série B twice, in 1999 and 2012, 28 Campeonato Goiano, 3 Copa Centro-Oeste and also its revival, the Copa Verde once in 2023.
+Goiás' football team has been a mainstay in premiere Brazilian league Série A and has played at Latin America's Copa Libertadores twice and South America's Copa Sudamericana six times, where it was the runner-up in 2010.
 Its main rivals are Vila Nova, Atlético Goianiense and Goiânia.
 Goiás has a wide advantage in matches between the two teams.

 History

 On 6 April 1943, in a meeting among friends at Lino Barsi's home, Goiás Esporte Clube was founded.
 In 1973, the team was promoted to the first division of Campeonato Brasileiro.
 In 1998, the team joined the Clube dos 13 (Clube dos 13 is an organization composed by the greatest teams of Brazil).
 They won the Série B in 1999 and 2012.